 No matter where you go, the best thing about Scotland is that you will always stay around a castle.
-Its lofty mountains and pristine lochs are the important parts of the Scottish landscape.
+Its lofty mountains and pristine lochs are the important parts of the Scottish landscape in the UK.
 The castles in Scotland ranked as some of the most beautiful attractions in the world.

 If you are wondering how many castles in Scotland, it is believed that there was a time when there were around 3000 castles in Scotland, i.e., at least one castle located in the radius of every 100 miles.
 It was very difficult for us to narrow down our list to only ten castles.

 From well-preserved historic fortresses to serene and romantic ruins atop the cliffs, from haunted tower houses to fairy-tale castles, Scotland is full of awe-inspiring and iconic castles.
 Steeped in the architectural excellence and legends, reveal the unique tales behind these impressive monuments.
 Without further ado, we have compiled the list of best castles in Scotland.

 Here's the latest travel deals we got for you